trifle99/ORFRead_WebApp/README.md

 Your file should contain one sequence only (eg: >sequence 1 @ID etc, ACTGCACGATCG...). <br>

 ## TODO:
 +Speed up database commits.
-Can take a while to upload large files to database... <br>
+Can take a while to upload large files to database... :white_check_mark: before: took ~30mins to add 40,000 entries into ORF, now it takes ~10s to add 140,000 entries <br>
 +Add search feature to query and search for specific sequences. <br>